BuoyantIO/service-mesh-academy/IPv6/README.md

 SPDX-FileCopyrightText: 2024 Buoyant Inc.
 SPDX-License-Identifier: Apache-2.0

-SMA-Description: COMING SOON: Using Linkerd in IPv6 and dualstack Kubernetes clusters -->
+SMA-Description: Using Linkerd in IPv6 and dualstack Kubernetes clusters -->

 # Linkerd and IPv6